dadaloop82/MyHomeSmart-HASS-AppDeamon/README.md

 # Ingredients:
 - Working instance of **Home Assistant** (https://www.home-assistant.io/)
 - Working addon **appDeamon** for HASS (https://github.com/AppDaemon/appdaemon)
+- Dependencies installed in appdeamon (see dependencies section)
 - Optional **influxDB database** - otherwise takes data from **HASS history** (they are limited!)
 - A minimal knowledge of Python and how appDeamon works

+# Dependencies
+*(specified in /appdeamon/config/apps/requirements.txt)*
+- numpy (**installation are very slow, be patient!**)
+- pandas (**installation are very slow, be patient!**)
+- influxdb-client

+# HomeAssistant build-in history or influxDB ?

+It doesn't matter now.
+It is possible to activate in the settings the reading from influxDB (with the configuration parameters in "secret.yaml") and read from a database with a very long data retention.
+If this doesn't work or you don't have influxDB, the HomeAssistant history is automatically read, even if it is rather limited.

 # Use case example